indykite/indykite-sdk-python/README.md

 - defaultTenantId
 - endpoint

-Use your own credentials for development.
-For running tests, however, you will need the Wonka credentials.
+2. Credentials
+    #### Identity

-2. You have two choices to set up the necessary credentials.
+    You have two choices to set up the necessary credentials.
 You either pass the json to the `INDYKITE_APPLICATION_CREDENTIALS` environment variable or set the `INDYKITE_APPLICATION_CREDENTIALS_FILE` environment variable to the configuration file's path.

    - on Linux and OSX